simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Karashahr and its bazaar are somewhat different from the rest of the oasis bazaars of Chinese Turkestan.
 This apparent difference is probably due to the presence in large numbers of Torgut tribesmen, who come to the city from the higher valleys of the T’ien Shan and the neighborhood of Baghrash kol.

 Two important Kalmuck tribes populate the Karashahr region; the Torguts and the Khoshuts.
 The Torguts own much of the land along the foot of the mountains and the summer pasture lands or *yulduz*, situated in the heart of the T’ien Shan.
 In winter the nomads come down from the higher mountain valleys and settle in the steppe along the foot of the mountains.
 They are ruled by a hereditary *khan* who has his headquarters in Khoton-sumbul.
-For the past few years, the tribe has been governed by Toin Lama, an uncle of the young *khan*.
+For the past few years, the tribe has been governed by Toïn Lama, an uncle of the young *khan*.
 The Khoshut tribes populate the region around the Baghrash Lake, southeast of Karashahr, and the mountain tracts in the neighborhood of Ushaktal, a village situated on the Karashahr-Turfan route.
 The Khoshut tribes are governed by several hereditary princes.
 Both the tribes breed large herds of horses, camels, and cattle.
 The horses are prized throughout central Asia and China.
 The Karashahr horse is a strong animal, about twelve to thirteen hands in height, with well-developed chest, powerful neck, large head (somewhat hook-nosed), and well-built legs.
 The animal is invaluable and usually has a very fast gait.
 Most of the Chinese cavalry units in Hsin-chiang are mounted on Karashahr horses, and in earlier times these horses were regularly sent to the imperial court at Peking as tribute from the Kalmuck tribes.
 Some of the horses are the living descendants of those depicted by T’ang sculptors, creators of the famous clay statuettes of horsemen now adorning the glass cases of our museums.

 It was our intention to visit the Kalmuck encampments and the large monastery of Balgantai-shara-sümä, situated in the mountains north of Khoton-sumbul.
 From there we intended to cross the Sumunta-daban to Urumchi.
 The days were becoming hot and we feared the exces-